A Comprehensive Survey on World Models for Embodied AI: Background

 \subsection{Core Concepts}

-As discussed in \secref{sec:introduction}, a world model functions as an internal simulator of environmental dynamics.
-Its functionality rests on three aspects: \begin{itemize}[leftmargin=*, nosep] \item \textbf{Simulation \& Planning}, which uses learned dynamics to generate plausible future scenarios, allowing agents to assess potential actions through imagination without real-world interaction. \item \textbf{Temporal Evolution}, which learns how the encoded state evolves, enabling temporally consistent rollouts. \item \textbf{Spatial Representation}, which encodes scene geometry at an appropriate fidelity, using formats such as latent tokens or neural fields to provide context for control. \end{itemize} These three pillars provide the conceptual foundation for the taxonomy introduced in \secref{sec:taxonomy} and are formalized in the mathematical framework that follows.
+As discussed in \secref{sec:introduction}, a world model can be viewed as an internal simulator that implements a \textbf{compression--prediction--control} pipeline: high-dimensional observations are first \textbf{compressed} into a latent state, the dynamics model \textbf{predicts} how this state will evolve under actions, and a policy or planner \textbf{controls} the agent by reasoning over imagined latent rollouts.
+Operationally, this functionality decomposes into three tightly coupled aspects: \begin{itemize}[leftmargin=*, nosep] \item \textbf{Simulation \& Planning}, which uses learned dynamics to generate plausible scenarios, allowing agents to assess potential actions through imagination without real-world interaction. \item \textbf{Temporal Evolution}, which learns how the encoded state evolves, enabling temporally consistent rollouts. \item \textbf{Spatial Representation}, which encodes scene geometry at an appropriate fidelity, using formats such as latent tokens or neural fields to provide context for control. \end{itemize}

+Together, these three pillars instantiate the compression--prediction--control view and jointly determine how a world model navigates the fundamental trade-off between computational efficiency, long-horizon coherence, and visual fidelity.
+They provide the conceptual foundation for the taxonomy introduced in \secref{sec:taxonomy} and are formalized in the mathematical framework that follows.